-with $X_{n,n+1} = (x_n + x_{n+1})/2$, $k_1$ and $k_2$ the wavevectors of the two moires and $x_n$ is the location of site $n$.
+with $X_{n,n+1} = (x_n + x_{n+1})/2$, $k_1$ and $k_2$ the wavevectors of the two moir\'es and $x_n$ is the location of site $n$.
 We take $k_1 = 2 \pi /5\sqrt{2}$ and $k_2 = 2\pi 5/2^{p-1}\sqrt3$, which leads to two incommensurate modulations, also incommensurate with the lattice.
 The modulation in the local hopping gives rise to a different competition between electronic interactions and kinetic energy in different regions in the system.
 We solve the model with the QTCI for a system with $L=2^{22}$ sites, approximately 4 million atoms.
-The results of our calculation are shown in Fig.~\ref{fig:supermoire1d}, where we show the moire modulation of the Hamiltonian at the two length scales, together with the non-interacting (Fig.~\ref{fig:supermoire1d}b) and interacting (Fig.~\ref{fig:supermoire1d}c) local spectral function.
+The results of our calculation are shown in Fig.~\ref{fig:supermoire1d}, where we show the moir\'e modulation of the Hamiltonian at the two length scales, together with the non-interacting (Fig.~\ref{fig:supermoire1d}b) and interacting (Fig.~\ref{fig:supermoire1d}c) local spectral function.
 In particular, we observe that interactions give rise to a spatially dependent gap opening, as shown by comparing the density of states in the absence (Fig.~\ref{fig:supermoire1d}b) and presence (Fig.~\ref{fig:supermoire1d}c) of electronic interactions.
-Interestingly, on the largest length scale, the gap opening fully follows the moire length scale, whereas, on the shorter length scale, the spectrum shows a modulation of the spectral weight.
-This stems from the fact that at the smaller moire length scale, the correlation length associated with the electronic order is of the same order as the moire length scale, which gives rise to the lowest electronic excitation to extend in the whole moire.
-In contrast, for the biggest moire length scale, the correlation length associated with the order is much smaller than the length scale of the moire, which leads to the spectral gap being modulated exactly following the moire.
+Interestingly, on the largest length scale, the gap opening fully follows the moir\'e length scale, whereas, on the shorter length scale, the spectrum shows a modulation of the spectral weight.
+This stems from the fact that at the smaller moir\'e length scale, the correlation length associated with the electronic order is of the same order as the moir\'e length scale, which gives rise to the lowest electronic excitation to extend in the whole moir\'e.
+In contrast, for the biggest moir\'e length scale, the correlation length associated with the order is much smaller than the length scale of the moir\'e, which leads to the spectral gap being modulated exactly following the moir\'e.